-Due to the fact that a lexical entry can be a support verb, it is possible to represent translations that start from a plain verb to a support verb like (2) that means "Mary dreams":
+Due to the fact that a lexical entry can be a support verb, it is possible to represent translations that start from a plain verb to a support verb like (2):

-(2) fra:"Marie rêve" => jpn:"Marie wa yume wo miru"
+(2) fra:"Marie rêve" => jpn:"Marie wa yume wo miru" (Mary dreams)

-6.6 Transfer Axis Relation
+6.6.
+Transfer Axis Relation

-Transfer Axis Relation links two Transfer Axis instances.
+Transfer Axis Relation links two Transfer Axis.
 The element may have attributes like: label, variation.

-6.7 Source Test and Target Test
+6.7.
+Source Test and Target Test